Top 10 Best Rhythm Guitarists

 Yeah, she's been awesome for decades...

+Anyone who plays guitar knows how underrated Brad Whitford is.
+He's not flashy, but he could be.
 Brad is a better guitarist than Joe Perry.
-He is a very good technically.
+He is very good technically.

-he's in the top 3.
-Right up there with Malcolm Young, Hetfield and Stradlin.
+He's in the top 3, right up there with Malcolm Young, Hetfield, and Stradlin.

 Most best guitarist lists are a joke.
 It's a popularity contest.

 You HAVE to vote for Mr. Whitford.
-The song he wrote for Aerosmith "Last Child" was one of their biggest hits,
+The song he wrote for Aerosmith, "Last Child," was one of their biggest hits.

 Kerry King had the unenviable task of playing rhythm guitar lines and dual leads that kept pace with Dave Lombardo, and later Paul Bostaph's thundering drums.
 He deserves to be on the list if for nothing else than the sheer speed at which he can maintain consistency!